-In fact, there are likely millions of people in the West right now that are not in a spiritual path yet practice meditation for purposes of health, wellness, personal growth, therapy, productivity, etc. These people are experiencing several benefits of meditation – but if this practice was only available for spiritual reasons, they would not be able to benefit from it.
+In fact, there are likely millions of people in the West right now that are not in a spiritual path yet practice meditation for purposes of health, wellness, personal growth, therapy, productivity, etc. These people are experiencing several benefits of meditation—but if this practice were only available for spiritual reasons, they would not be able to benefit from it.

 I deeply honor the spiritual roots and significance of meditation.
-In fact, spirituality is the reason why I practice meditation.
+In fact, personally, spirituality is the reason why I practice meditation.
 However, if meditation is only a spiritual practice, if it’s only for “spiritual people”, then its ability to benefit society at large, and to truly contribute to a better world, is incredibly diminished.
 Forget about running meditation programs on schools and hospitals, for example.

 Meditation as a secular practice can be offered as a service/product, especially if you expect true quality and support.

 Nowadays there are Yoga studios everywhere, and people practicing it for improving the quality of their lives, for wellness, and for healing.
 It is precisely because one can make a living as a Yoga teacher that all of this dissemination of the practice is possible.

-On my side, everything I do on the spiritual level is 100% free.
+On my side, everything I do on the spiritual level is offered free.
 This includes all the time I put into writing thoughtful blog posts and answering reader’s emails.
 There is nothing I gain from that, except the joy of serving.

 What I offer for a price is a secular meditation courses (example).
 It is strongly based on traditional techniques, and it incorporates lessons I’ve learned on the spiritual path—yet its approach and marketing is fully secular based.